library-data-platform/ldp/doc/Admin_Guide.md

 * `ldpconfig` is a special user account for changing configuration settings in the `ldpconfig` schema.
 It is intended to enable designated users to make changes safely to the server operation such as scheduling when data updates occur.
+This user name can be modified using the `ldpconfigUser` configuration setting in `ldpconf.json`.

 * `ldp` is a general user of the LDP database.
+This user name can be modified using the `ldpUser` configuration setting in `ldpconf.json`.

 In addition to creating these users, it is a good idea to restrict access permissions.
 In PostgreSQL, this can be done on the command